Burnout Before Entering the Workforce: When Cumulative Stress Exhausts You as a Student

 Monitor yourself ongoing.
 Check in regularly: How's your energy?
 Your engagement?
 Your sense of meaning in the work?
 Catching early signs of burnout allows intervention before crisis develops.

 You chose public health because you want to make a difference.
 Making a difference requires being present and capable—not just for the next few months, but for decades.
 Taking burnout seriously isn't weakness; it's wisdom about what sustainable impact requires.
-Your future self and the communities you'll serve deserve a practitioner who arrives intact.

 Graduate School Success Video Series